DelazJ/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    and the new feature will have no geometry when allowed by the provider, otherwise saving modifications will make QGIS pop-up an error message.

-.. warning:: **Use cautiously the** :guilabel:`Avoid Intersections` **option**
+.. warning:: **Use cautiously the** :guilabel:`Avoid Overlap` **option**

-   Because the option cuts or clears geometry of any overlaping feature from any polygon layer, do not forget to uncheck this option once you no longer need it otherwise, you can get unexpected geometries.
+   Because the option cuts or clears geometry of any overlaping feature from any polygon layer being edited, do not forget to uncheck this option once you no longer need it otherwise, you can get unexpected geometries.

 .. index:: Snapping on intersections